Action-Committee/Vital/README.md

-PUNZ development tree
+Vital development tree

-PUNZ is a PoS-based cryptocurrency.
+Vital is a PoS-based cryptocurrency.